scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 .. figure:: b2nd-3d-dset.png
    :scale: 40%

    Blosc2 NDim 2-level partitioning is flexible.
-You can specify the dimensions of both partitions in any arbitrary way that fits your read access patterns. :label:`b2nd-3d-dset`
+The dimensions of both partitions can be specified in any arbitrary way that fits the expected read access patterns. :label:`b2nd-3d-dset`

-With these finer-grained cubes (also known as partitions), you can retrieve arbitrary n-dimensional slices more quickly because you don't have to decompress all the data necessary for the coarser-grained partitions typically used in other libraries.
+With these finer-grained cubes (also known as partitions), arbitrary n-dimensional slices can be retrieved faster because not all the data necessary for the coarser-grained partition does not need to be decompressed, as usually happens in other libraries.
 See Figures :ref:`b2nd-2level-parts` and :ref:`b2nd-3d-dset` to learn how this works and how to set it up.
 Also, see Figure :ref:`read-partial-slices` :cite:`BDT23-blosc2-ndim-intro` for a comparison against other libraries that use just a single partition (e.g., HDF5, Zarr).

 .. figure:: read-partial-slices.png
    :scale: 70%

    Speed comparison for reading partial n-dimensional slices of a 4D dataset. :label:`read-partial-slices`

 It is important to note that Blosc2 NDim supports all data types in NumPy.
-This means that, in addition to the typical data types like signed/unsigned int, single and double-precision floats, bools or strings, you can also store datetimes (including units), and arbitrarily nested heterogeneous types.
-This allows you to create multidimensional tables and more.
+This means that, in addition to the typical data types like signed/unsigned int, single and double-precision floats, bools or strings, it can also store datetimes (including units), and arbitrarily nested heterogeneous types.
+This allows to create multidimensional tables and more.

 Support for multiple codecs, filters and other compression features
 --------------------------------------------------------------------